replicate/keepsake/web/docs/cli.md

 ```
 ## `replicate checkout`

-Copy files from a checkpoint into the project directory
+Copy files from an experiment or checkpoint into the project directory

 ### Usage

 ```
-replicate checkout <checkpoint ID> [flags]
+replicate checkout <experiment or checkpoint ID> [flags]
 ```

 ### Flags